EgorBusov/ApricodeTestExercise/README.md

 Request Body:

-id (integer, required) - The ID of the game.

 name (string, required) - The name of the game.

 devStudio (string, required) - The name of the game's development studio.